 The Commission is not empowered to exempt or authorise, on public interest or other grounds, concentrations that are considered incompatible with the common market.
 It may, however, take positive account of efficiencies.
 The Commission may also condition its approval of transactions on undertakings or commitments offered by the merging parties.

-An appraisal under Article 101 of the Treaty on the Functioning of the European Union (TFEU), which prohibits anticompetitive agreements, may also be warranted under the EC Merger Regulation in respect of full-function joint ventures that give rise to spillover effects between their parent companies.
-Non-full-function joint ventures fall outside the EC Merger Regulation and may be subject to Articles 101 or 102 of the TFEU, which prohibit abusive conduct by dominant companies, as well as national competition rules.
+An appraisal under Article 101 of the Treaty on the Functioning of the European Union (TFEU), which prohibits anticompetitive agreements, may also be warranted under the EC Merger Regulation in respect of full-function joint ventures that give rise to spill-over effects between their parent companies.
+Non-full-function joint ventures fall outside the EC Merger Regulation and may be subject to Articles 101 or 102 of the TFEU, which prohibit anticompetitive agreements and abusive conduct by dominant companies, as well as national competition rules.

-Between September 1990, when it entered into force, and 31 December 2017, the Commission had rendered around 6,700 decisions, of which around 6,000 (90 per cent) approved concentrations unconditionally in Phase I; 55 (1 per cent) found the EC Merger Regulation to be inapplicable; 291 (4 per cent) approved transactions subject to undertakings given in Phase I;94 58 (1 per cent) approved transactions unconditionally during Phase II; and 122 (2 per cent) approved concentrations subject to undertakings given in Phase II.
-As of December 2017, the Commission had rendered 27 prohibition decisions, representing less than 0.5 per cent of all notified concentrations, five of which have been overturned on appeal by the EU courts.95 Around 180 notifications have been withdrawn, of which 42 were withdrawn following the opening of Phase II investigations, in many instances to avoid prohibition decisions.
+Between September 1990, when it entered into force, and 31 December 2018, the Commission had rendered around 7,000 decisions, of which around 6,400 (91 per cent) approved concentrations unconditionally in Phase I; 55 (1 per cent) found the EC Merger Regulation to be inapplicable; 308 (4 per cent) approved transactions subject to undertakings given in Phase I;115 62 (1 per cent) approved transactions unconditionally during Phase II; and 128 (2 per cent) approved concentrations subject to undertakings given in Phase II.
+As at December 2018, the Commission had rendered 27 prohibition decisions, representing less than 0.5 per cent of all notified concentrations, five of which have been overturned on appeal by the EU courts.116 Around 200 notifications have been withdrawn, of which 44 were withdrawn following the opening of Phase II investigations, in many instances to avoid prohibition decisions.
 Thus, around 1 per cent of all transactions notified under the EC Merger Regulation have been either prohibited or abandoned in the course of Phase II.
-The Commission's 'challenge rate' is broadly comparable to those of other major jurisdictions.96 The Commission has referred 231 concentrations in whole or in part to Member State authorities (3 per cent of all notified concentrations).97
+The Commission's 'challenge rate' is broadly comparable to those of other major jurisdictions.117 The Commission has referred around 240 concentrations in whole or in part to Member State authorities (3 per cent of all notified concentrations).

-The most significant challenge to the Commission's role as investigator, prosecutor, and judge in EU merger control occurred in the early 2000s, when the EU courts overturned three prohibition decisions in a trilogy of judgments that were critical of the Commission's handling of the concentrations in question (Airtours,98 Schneider99 and Tetra Laval100).
+The most significant challenge to the Commission's role as investigator, prosecutor, and judge in EU merger control occurred in the early 2000s, when the EU courts overturned three prohibition decisions in a trilogy of judgments that were critical of the Commission's handling of the concentrations in question (Airtours,118 Schneider119 and Tetra Laval 120).
 The principal criticism made was that the same Commission officials assess the evidence, state the case against a notified concentration, determine how far that case is proved, and decide whether to approve or prohibit a transaction.
-A comparison was drawn with the United States,101 where the prospect of independent judicial review is said to exert discipline on decision making, irrespective of whether a given transaction is challenged or abandoned.102
+A comparison was drawn with the United States,121 where the prospect of independent judicial review is said to exert discipline on decision making, irrespective of whether a given transaction is challenged or abandoned.122

-In response to the judgments in Airtours, Schneider and Tetra Laval, the Commission acknowledged that 'the system put in place in 1990 [was] showing some signs of strain'103 and recognised that a 'radical'104 package of measures was needed to allay criticism, ensure that future decisions would be based on firm evidence and solid investigative techniques that could be tested against 'the cold metal of economic theory,'105 and maintain the existing institutional framework in which the Commission approves or prohibits mergers.106 The Commission expressed determination that 'these setbacks [should not be allowed] to distort our view of the Community's merger control policy,' and resolved to 'transform them into an opportunity for even deeper reform than originally envisaged'.107 In December 2002, the Commission approved a 'comprehensive merger control reform package, which is intended to deliver a world class regulatory system for firms seeking approval for their mergers and acquisitions in the Community'.108
+In response to the judgments in Airtours, Schneider and Tetra Laval, the Commission acknowledged that 'the system put in place in 1990 [was] showing some signs of strain'123 and recognised that a 'radical'124 package of measures was needed to allay criticism, ensure that future decisions would be based on firm evidence and solid investigative techniques that could be tested against 'the cold metal of economic theory',125 and maintain the existing institutional framework in which the Commission approves or prohibits mergers.126 The Commission expressed determination that 'these setbacks [should not be allowed] to distort our view of the Community's merger control policy', and resolved to 'transform them into an opportunity for even deeper reform than originally envisaged'.127 In December 2002, the Commission approved a 'comprehensive merger control reform package, which is intended to deliver a world class regulatory system for firms seeking approval for their mergers and acquisitions in the Community'.128

 IV OTHER STRATEGIC CONSIDERATIONS

 Over the last decade, the Commission has pursued various initiatives designed to increase coordination, facilitate convergence, and avoid divergent outcomes with other agencies around the world.
-Perhaps the most important of these is an agreement between the EU and the United States that was intended to promote cooperation between their respective competition agencies.112 This agreement has led to high level dialogue at political, senior management, academic level, convergence on jurisdictional, substantive, and procedural issues.113 In the great majority of recent cases, the Commission has avoided diverging from its US counterparts, and antitrust enforcement has evolved from 'comity to cooperation to convergence'.114 The importance of facilitating cooperation and minimising differences has been widely recognised in the EU and the United States.
-Then-Competition Commissioner Joaquín Almunia recognised that 'at the beginning of the 21st century we cannot afford to operate, to enforce our competition laws in national or regional silos.'115
+Perhaps the most important of these is an agreement between the EU and the United States that was intended to promote cooperation between their respective competition agencies.132 This agreement has led to high level dialogue at political, senior management and academic level, about convergence on jurisdictional, substantive and procedural issues.133

-The last significant disagreement between the Commission and US agencies occurred in 2001 in connection with the General Electric/Honeywell transaction.116 The US Department of Justice concluded that, subject to certain divestitures in those areas where the merging parties did compete, the transaction would not harm competition.
-The Commission, however, prohibited the transaction, prompting criticism from US politicians and regulators.117 This disagreement represented the most significant divergence between Commission and US regulators since Boeing/McDonnell Douglas.118 Since then, the Commission and the US agencies have endeavored to avoid similar disagreements and the years following General Electric/Honeywell have been characterised by 'quiet and business-like cooperation'.119
+The last significant disagreement between the Commission and US agencies occurred in 2001 in connection with the General Electric/Honeywell transaction.134 The US Department of Justice concluded that, subject to certain divestitures in those areas where the merging parties did compete, the transaction would not harm competition.
+The Commission, however, prohibited the transaction, prompting criticism from US politicians and regulators.135 This disagreement represented the most significant divergence between Commission and US regulators since Boeing/McDonnell Douglas.136 Since then, the Commission and the US agencies have endeavoured to avoid similar disagreements and the years following General Electric/Honeywell have been characterised by 'quiet and business-like cooperation'.137

 In practice, counsel and companies should assume that antitrust agencies will, as a matter of course, cooperate in investigating transactions subject to parallel review.
 Counsel and companies should therefore ensure that submissions made in different jurisdictions are consistent.
 The differences between EU and US reporting obligations and, in particular, the lack of any requirement that companies notifying transactions to the US agencies take a position on market definition or provide a competitive assessment of a given transaction, makes it essential that US counsel are aware of, and in agreement with, notifications filed in Brussels.
+Likewise, EU counsel should increasingly cooperate with their US colleagues when it comes to document production in complex cases.
+Costs and the risk of inconsistency can be significantly reduced by coordinating the response to 'second requests' in the US with the now inevitable production of documents in Europe.
 As a result, a premium is increasingly placed on achieving a level of cooperation and coordination between lawyers similar to that likely to occur between reviewing agencies.

 The Commission's application of the EC Merger Regulation is widely considered to have been a success.
 Although there will inevitably be legal and practical developments, including advances in forensic tools and economic modelling, that shape its future application, the EC Merger Regulation is an increasingly mature legal instrument.
 At least as importantly, Commission practice has developed to a point where counsel are generally able to predict with reasonable certainty the analytical framework that will be applied in any given case, the economic and other evidence that will likely be considered probative, the duration of the Commission's review, and the probable outcome.

-The challenge for the Commission will be to maintain the standards that have characterised the EC Merger Regulation's application to date; to continue to identify ways in which the administrative burden placed on notifying parties can be reduced, thereby expediting merger review and avoiding unnecessary (and costly) data-gathering; to explore the scope for approving more transactions without the need for lengthy, motivated decisions, thereby freeing resources for complex cases; to avoid the temptation to extend the EC Merger Regulation's jurisdictional ambit to the acquisition of non-controlling minority shareholdings; to encourage the harmonisation of national rules and procedures; and to continue to render sensible, well-reasoned decisions substantiated by sound data and hard evidence.
+The challenges for the next Commissioner will be to maintain the standards that have characterised the EC Merger Regulation's application to date; to continue to identify ways in which the administrative burden placed on notifying parties can be reduced, thereby expediting merger review and avoiding unnecessary (and costly) data-gathering; to explore the scope for approving more transactions without the need for lengthy, motivated decisions, thereby freeing resources for complex cases; to encourage the harmonisation of national rules and procedures; and to continue to render sensible, well-reasoned decisions substantiated by sound data and hard evidence.

-1 Nicholas Levy and Patrick Bock are partners at Cleary Gottlieb Steen & Hamilton LLP.
+1 Nicholas Levy, Patrick Bock and Esther Kelly are attorneys at Cleary Gottlieb Steen & Hamilton LLP.
 The views expressed are personal and all errors, omissions, and opinions are their own.
-The authors have drawn on material contained in Nicholas Levy and Christopher Cook, European Merger Control Law (Matthew Bender & Co, 2017).
+The authors have drawn on material contained in various editions of Nicholas Levy and Christopher Cook, European Merger Control Law (Matthew Bender & Co).

 2 The EC Merger Regulation was adopted in 1989 and came into force in 1990.
 Council Regulation 4064/89 of 21 December 1989, on the control of concentrations between undertakings, 1990 O.J.
 L257/13; with amendments introduced by Council Regulation 1310/97, 1997 O.J.
 L180/1, corrigendum 1998 O.J.
 L40/17.
 In 2004, a revised and significantly recast version of the EC Merger Regulation came into force.
 Council Regulation 139/2004 of 20 January 2004, on the control of concentrations between undertakings, 2004 O.J.
 L24/1.